JCMF

 Entrance Hall

-Aberdeen: Maxwell's first job was professor of natural philosphy at Marischal College in 1856 where he met his future wife ...MORE.
+Aberdeen: Maxwell's first job was professor of natural philosphy (physics) at Marischal College in 1856 where he met his future wife ...MORE.

 (The Aberdeen pages were produced by former Trustee Dr John Reid 1942-2021.)